-For questions regarding supplemental materials, such as letters of recommendation requirements or your statement of purpose, contact your programs adviser at firstname.lastname@example.org.
-For questions regarding the on-line graduate application, please contact the Graduate College.
+For questions regarding supplemental materials, such as letters of recommendation requirements or your statement of purpose, contact your programs advisor at firstname.lastname@example.org.
+For questions regarding the online graduate application, please contact the Graduate College.

 - Official TOEFL score, taken within the last two years (only required for those who did not graduate with a baccalaureate degree from an accredited U.S. institution).
 The TOEFL score must be valid on the first day of class for the term the student is applying for.
 CIDSE required that TOEFL scores must be above 575 (paper), or 90 (iBT), or minimum IELTS is an overall band scores of 7.0.
 Please see the Graduate College for TOEFL deadline dates.

 - Three letters of recommendation